 Food Pantry

-The Student Support Center's Food Pantry is open and students are now able to access the food pantry up to two semesters past their last semester of enrollment.
+The Student Resource Center's Food Pantry is open and students are now able to access the food pantry up to two semesters past their last semester of enrollment.

 Questions?
 Please contact us at resources@minneapolis.edu.